Halt and Catch Fire (TV series): Title sequence

 To give the title sequence a human element, images of the main cast members were incorporated.
 Rather than show "beauty shots" of the actors, the animators heavily edited images of them in a glitch art style.
 Marks "de-rezzed" the character images with Adobe Photoshop by selecting rectangular sections and using the software's average color feature on each; Marks said the process gave each portrait an "interesting facial approximation".
 Afterwards, the images were built into 3D models, although the artists did not want a "fully immersive 3D scene" but rather one that still had "more depth than just a graphic".
 Since the series's story was about "people putting pressure on themselves, and risking self-destruction through their own ambition", the artists wanted to depict them "decaying, breaking under the pressure of velocity and self-destruction".
 They achieved this by streaking debris, digital artifacts, and facial details away from the portraits in horizontal lines; Marks likened the effect to a person "re-entering the atmosphere from orbit but in a digital world".

-The opening theme was composed by Danish electronic musician Trentemøller.
-Marks described the theme as "straddl[ing] the line between contemporary electronica and more retro-analog" sounds.
-The theme was provided late in the process of creating the title sequence.

 Series synopsis

-First season
+First season (2014)

-In 1983, Joe MacMillan joins Cardiff Electric, where he enlists the help of Gordon Clark to reverse engineer an IBM PC and reconstruct the assembly language code of its BIOS.
+In 1983, Joe MacMillan joins Cardiff Electric, where he enlists the help of Gordon Clark to reverse engineer the BIOS of an IBM PC and reconstruct its assembly language code.
 Company owner Nathan Cardiff and vice president John Bosworth confront the two when the company is sued by IBM for copyright infringement.
 After Joe reveals that he told IBM about the project, Cardiff Electric is forced to legitimize it and enter the personal computing business.
 Joe heads the project to build an IBM clone, with Gordon leading the hardware team.
 Needing a software engineer, Joe recruits Cameron Howe to write the BIOS in a "clean room".
-Joe's goal for the PC is to be twice the speed at half the cost of IBM's PC, but much of the company does not buy into his vision or trust him.
+For their PC, ultimately named the "Cardiff Giant", Joe's goal is for it to be twice the speed at half the cost of IBM's PC, but much of the company does not buy into his vision or trust him.
 He further alienates himself from Cardiff and Bosworth after IBM responds by aggressively undercutting Cardiff Electric, resulting in layoffs, and after he upsets a potential investor.